shivamuiux/shivamuiux/README.md

-- 👋 Hi, I’m @shivamuiux
+- 👋 Hi, I’m @shivam
-- 👀 I’m interested in UI/UX
+- 👀 I’m interested in design
-- 🌱 I’m currently learning java script
-- 💞️ I’m looking to collaborate on Html,css,java script
 - 📫 How to reach me - shivamnegi5128@gmail.com

 <!---